zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

   Revisit the technical architecture, displayed below, to get your bearings.
 Focus on the *OIC Integration* area.
 In the integration we are about to build, we will create connections to utilize these two adapters and we will perform data mappings to make sure the right data is available to them.
 Ultimately, a new order will be added to *Oracle Autonomous Transaction Processing*:

 ![](./media/image122.png)
- Figure 2: Technical View of the Solution
+ Figure 13: Technical View of the Solution

-Let's get started!
+Let's get started with some housekeeping and some navigation:

 1. Start fresh by clearing your Chrome browser cache (all browsing data).
 If you need help, refer to the *Preparing Your Environment*